 - As evidenced in this series, the UAE has diversified its economy and will continue to do so as a hub for global trade, technology, and services—particularly in the MENA region.

 - The UAE’s investment in free zones and open economic policies have attracted businesses.
 These free zones include Abu Dhabi Global Markets (ADGM), Dubai International Financial Centre (DIFC), Dubai Multi-Commodities Centre (DMCC), and many more with specific industry focuses.

 - KSA will be a rising force in the GCC.
-The Kingdom’s Crown Prince, Mohammad Bin Salman Al Saud, has made a commitment to the country’s Vision 2030, which includes significant steps to diversify the economy.
+The Kingdom’s Crown Prince, Mohammed Bin Salman Al Saud, has made a commitment to the country’s Vision 2030, which includes significant steps to diversify the economy.

-- Saudi Arabia’s debt as a percentage of GDP remains very favorable, in 2019 the Kingdom’s debt was only 20% of the GDP, whereas countries like the USA and UK have over 100% debt to GDP ratios.
+- Saudi Arabia’s debt as a percentage of GDP remains very favorable: in 2019 the kingdom’s debt was only 20% of the GDP, whereas countries like the USA and UK have over 100% debt-to-GDP ratios.

 This completes J&A’s series on global trade in the MENA region.
 The series covered major categories of imports and exports in the region such as raw materials, fuels, transportation and machinery, textile, and other product categories.
-The region represents approximately half the volume of imports and exports compared to the USA and China, but produces nearly 40% of the worlds fuel supply.
+The region represents approximately half the volume of imports and exports compared to the USA and China, but produces nearly 40% of the world’s fuel supply.
 The general volatility of fuel has pushed leaders to diversify the economy.
 Food independence is a major objective of MENA leaders.
 The GCC’s trade openness as measured by the World Economic Forum has significantly increased over the last 10 years.
 J&A anticipates trade openness to continuously increase in the region, particularly with the anticipated expansion of the Kingdom of Saudi Arabia and its Vision 2030 program.